 - Compatibility: SRAM, Shimano, Alloy rims

 - BXP compound: BXP stands for Blue Extreme Performance.
 This SwissStop compound is designed for aluminum rims only.
-The FlashPro version of the BXP can be used ideally on-road bike brakes from SRAM and Shimano.
-BXP is the ideal compound for wet weather and rims running Aluminum alloy.
+The FlashPro version of the BXP can be used ideally on road bike brakes from SRAM and Shimano.
+BXP is the ideal compound for wet weather.

-- More braking power: Thanks to the BXP compound, the braking distance is minimized for more increased braking force.
-Compared to many leading competitors in the market, the braking distance is said to be reduced by 20%.
-This new generation compound prevails in all weather.
+- More braking power: Thanks to the BXP compound, the braking distance is minimised for more increased braking force.
+Compared to many leading competitors in the market, the braking distance is said to be reduced by 20 per cent.

 - Improved modulation: In terms of modulation, the high braking force can be controlled with the BXP.
-This is possible since lever response for any input is very linear and predictable.
-The brakes do not feel sticky at any point and can engage smoothly.
+This is possible owing to the fact that lever response for any input is very linear and predictable.
+The brakes do not feel sticky at any point, and are able to engage smoothly.
 With deep asymmetrical grooves, the profile of the BXP features a leading edge that is more pronounced.
-This will “squeegee” away from any additional water so that even in wet conditions, the pads can offer improved modulation.
+This will “squeegee” away any additional water so that even in wet conditions, the pads are able to offer improved modulation.

-The second set of road bike brake pads that were on our list for testing was the SwissStop FlashPro BXP brake pads for alloy rims on road bikes.
+The third set of brake pads that was on our list for testing was the SwissStop FlashPro BXP brake pads for alloy rims .
 We used the 2 pairs as replacement pads on our test road bike.
-We conclude that the Original Black will serve any average rider well, given that they are using alloy rims.
+Our conclusion is that the BXP Blue will serve any average rider well, given that they are using alloy rims.

 In comparison to the standard pads that we used initially, these brakes offered much more braking power.
 Whenever we had to shed some speed as we went into the turns, or needed to take off some speed steadily – the pads offered excellent modulation to make this possible.
-In dry conditions, the braking power was adequate too.
+In dry conditions , the braking power was adequate too.
 We wanted the pads to stop completely from 60 km/hour, which it did.
 The braking distance was 35 m, which was almost 8m shorter than many competitor pads.
-180 N of input force will generate around 100N of braking force.
-The front pads grabbed well in addition to the great modulation.
+Meanwhile, 180 N of input force generated around 100N of braking force.
+The front pads grabbed really well too.
 As there was some buildup of dirt in the wheels we did hear a faint noise, which we shrugged off easily.
 With great braking in all weather, the BXP generated excellent value for their price.

 SwissStop FlashPro BXP

-4. Campagnolo carbon inserts for Shimano: Carbon Rim brake pad for Shimano calipers; offers improved all-around braking without damaging the rims; secured & modular braking
+4. Campagnolo carbon inserts for Shimano: Carbon Rim replacement brake pads for Shimano calipers; offers secured & modular braking

 - Material: Carbon